dat-ecosystem/dat/readme.md

 `dat` is the first step towards these goals.
 Building on my experience with open source communities, most recently a project I started in January 2013 called [voxel.js](http://voxeljs.com/).
 I intend to bring together a network of open source developers committed to making data collaboration work across programming language and file format barriers.

+Some of my previous approaches to data interoperability include:

+- [SLEEP](http://www.dataprotocols.org/en/latest/sleep.html) - simple specification for syncing tabular data
+- [gut](https://github.com/maxogden/gut) - way to use web services to convert data between different formats

+The [dataprotocols.org](http://www.dataprotocols.org/en/latest/) project by the OKFN houses lots of well designed specifications for open data, including SLEEP.

+Whereas the individual protocols only address certain parts of the problem, `dat` is a higher level tool that will connect existing data protocols together.

 ##### What will `dat` be built on?

-Node.js, a project commonly associated with building web apps, is actually just a tool for managing cross-platform streaming I/O. NPM, a repository of modules published with Node, is [ripe](https://npmjs.org/search?q=stream) with [modular approaches](https://blog.nodejitsu.com/npm-innovation-through-modularity) to streaming I/O for tons of databases, file formats and APIs.

-My implementation of `dat` will be built with Node, NPM and [LevelDB](https://github.com/rvagg/node-levelup#introduction) (which also has a [healthy community](http://r.va.gg/presentations/sf.nodebase.meetup/)).
+My implementation of `dat` will be built with Node.js, NPM and [LevelDB](https://github.com/rvagg/node-levelup#introduction) (which also has a [healthy community](http://r.va.gg/presentations/sf.nodebase.meetup/)).
 Both are well established, used by millions of people and are focused on specific problems.
 Reinventing the wheel is bad, because you end up with complex, bleeding edge tools.
 Luckily the wheels are already there.

+Node.js, a project commonly associated with building web apps, is actually just a tool for managing cross-platform streaming I/O. NPM, a repository of modules published with Node, is [ripe](https://npmjs.org/search?q=stream) with [modular approaches](https://blog.nodejitsu.com/npm-innovation-through-modularity) to streaming I/O for tons of databases, file formats and APIs.

 100% of my work on `dat` and related projects will be open source and optimized for contribution.
 I know I can't write plugins for every database under the sun alone, but I *can* enable hundreds of developers around the world to work together towards a common goal.